Healthy Homes Assessment Churton Park

 Draught Stopping Churton Park

-Draughts may lead to dropping temperatures within households.
-A damp house will cost more to heat, meaning wasting energy and resulting in higher bills.
+Draughts can lead to lower temperatures in households.
+A draughty home will cost more to heat, which means wasting money and energy.

 What are the most unreasonable gaps or holes?

-There is no require to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around doors and windows could be required to allow for the movement of the structure when the house heats and cools, in order to let them be opened and closed rather instead of being stuck.
-We will inspect all windows and doors during the Healthy Homes assessment of your rental property.
+There is no require to block off holes or gaps in the building.
+For example, tiny gaps around doors and windows could be required to allow for movement of the structure as the home warms and cools to allow them to be closed and opened rather than sticking.
+We will inspect all doors and windows as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections